Activiti/Activiti/activiti-services/activiti-services-query/README.md

 To start a process submit the relevant post to the sample application.
 Its logs should show 'started on port(s)' to reveal which port.
 Use the postman collection called 'rest_calls_postman_collection.json' (elsewhere in Activiti).

+The events are emitted by the activiti-services-util-audit-producer project.
+See e.g. ActivitiStartedEventConverter.

 After starting a process you can query for tasks by going to http://localhost:55085/query/tasks/ or http://localhost:55085/query/process-instances/ where the port is that from the logs of the QueryApplication startup.

 The approach for querying tasks using TaskQueryController is based upon http://www.baeldung.com/rest-api-search-language-spring-data-specifications .
 It supports searches on multiple criteria such as http://localhost:56448/query/tasks?search=priority:50,status:CREATED